There is always a debate

 The bottom line

-Your best resource for choosing the ideal heating solution for your home is Johnson’s HVAC because we are your local Trane Comfort Specialist.
+When deciding heat pump vs. furnace, your best resource for choosing the ideal heating solution for your home is Johnson’s HVAC.
+We are your local Trane Comfort Specialist.
 You’ll get a customized recommendation based on your preferences and the specific needs of your home.